BenjiKCF/Neural-Net-with-Financial-Time-Series-Data/README.md

 Train Score: 0.00012 MSE (0.01 RMSE) Test Score: 0.00018 MSE (0.01 RMSE)

-Old LSTM result (Version2):

-100epochs, LSTM128 > LSTM128 > 16relu > 1linear
-Train Score: 0.00032 MSE (0.02 RMSE) Test Score: 0.00046 MSE (0.02 RMSE)

-100epochs, LSTM80 > LSTM80 > 32relu > 1linear
-Train Score: 0.00039 MSE (0.02 RMSE) Test Score: 0.00258 MSE (0.05 RMSE)

-100epochs, LSTM128 > LSTM128 > 64relu > 1linear
-Train Score: 0.00029 MSE (0.02 RMSE) Test Score: 0.00060 MSE (0.02 RMSE)

-Old neural network result (Version1):
-(Google cloud approach for classification only)

-By running 10000 epochs, with 5 neruons in the first hidden layer, 3 neruons in the second hidden layer and 2outputs, it achieves a 0.737 accuracy.

-By running 10000 epochs, with 50 neruons in the first hidden layer, 30 neruons in the second hidden layer and 2 outputs, it achieves a 0.806 accuracy.

-By running 10000 epochs, with 50 neruons in the first hidden layer, 30 neruons in the second hidden layer and 2 outputs with dropout rate of 0.2, it achieves a 0.77 accuracy.

-By running 50000 epochs, with 50 neruons in the first hidden layer, 30 neruons in the second hidden layer and 2 outputs with dropout rate of 0.2, it achieves a 0.815 accuracy.

 # How to use it:
 The main file should be named as "LSTM_Stock_prediction-date.ipynb" Run this jupyter notebook with all prerequisite installed.